IvanPostarnak/nature-shop-server/docs/requests/posts/get-search.md

 # Request: Get All Posts

 ## Description :bulb:
-This request allow client to get all posts
+This request allow client-side to get all posts
 - [Request: Get All Posts](#request-get-all-posts)
   - [Description :bulb:](#description-bulb)
   - [Endpoint :motorway:](#endpoint-motorway)